![]() deutsches Glossar |

 The number of conflicting route combinations divided by the total number

-of route combinations of an interlocking.
+of route combinations of a route node.

 ROUTE HOLDING